Artists Dedicating Large Portions of Their Careers to World Fusion

 as Ancient Future and James Newton.

-- FREE MP3 (excerpt). >audio.
+- FREE MP3 (excerpt). >youtube.
 "The Dusk Song of the Fisherman" from the Ancient Future CD

 "Asian Fusion" dates from the Ching dynasty (1644-1912) and describes the fishermen